-NISSAN recommends that infants and small children be placed in child restraints that comply with Federal Motor Vehicle Safety Standards or Canadian Motor Vehicle Safety Standards.
+Infants up to at least 1 year old should be placed in a rear facing child restraint.
+NISSAN recommends that infants be placed in child restraints that comply with Federal Motor Vehicle Safety Standards or Canadian Motor Vehicle Safety Standards.
 You should choose a child restraint that fits your vehicle and always follow the manufacturer's instructions for installation and use.